SeaLiteral/cut-for-a-country-32/readme.md

 # Cuts for a Country

 A homebrew fighting game for the PS1, made using PSn00bSDK.
+2D, with 2D graphics made of triangles.
+Mostly tested in DuckStation.

 ## Controls
 Controls in game: